bitcoinops/bitcoinops.github.io/_topics/en/musig.md

   - title: Discussion about designing LN upgrades to support recursive MuSig2
     url: /en/newsletters/2022/06/15/#recursive-musig2

+  - title: Disclosure of security vulnerability in MuSig2 as described in a draft BIP
+    url: /en/newsletters/2022/10/19/#musig2-security-vulnerability

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Multisignatures